-Bruno Ravella is an opera director based in London, UK.
+Bruno Ravella is an international opera director based in London, UK.
 Born in Casablanca of Italian and Polish parents, he was educated mainly in France, and made London his home as soon as he graduated.

 Besides directing, Bruno has worked as revival, associate or assistant director for some of the largest opera companies in the world including the Royal Opera House Covent Garden, Glyndebourne, the Metropolitan Opera, Opera Australia, State Opera of South Australia, Chicago Lyric, Houston Grand Opera, Teatro Colón, Opera de Monte Carlo, Teatro Regio Parma, Los Angeles Opera, Grand Theatre de Geneve.
 Bruno has worked with a great range of directors such as John Cox, Sir David McVicar, Robert Carsen, Barrie Kosky, Silviu Purcarete, John Copley, Annabel Arden and Nicholas Hytner.